One of the all-time legendary filmmakers, Maniratnam has made more than 25 films in his highly successful career spanning over three decades.

 Known for exquisite visuals and hard-hitting storylines, he has over time become a pioneer in filmmaking that even the best of the current filmmakers look up to.
 But his career has not been all beds and roses as he has faced failures quite a few times.

-List of Best Maniratnam Movies of All Time
+List of Best Movies of Maniratnam

 Raavan/Ravanan (2010)

-While Raavan remains one of Maniratnam’s most polarizing films ever, there is a cult fan-base out there that believes that it is his most underrated film ever.
-Rightly so, the way Maniratnam portrayed the myth of Ramayana in a contemporary setting was commendable.
-On the top of that, the treatment was par excellence, along with the music and exquisite visuals.
+On top of that, the treatment was par excellence, along with the music and exquisite visuals.
 Abhishek Bachchan/Vikram played their roles with grace and so did Aishwarya Rai Bachchan.
-All said, Raavan is considered to be one of Maniratnam’s weakest films that bombed on both critical and commercial scale, But its Tamil Version is much better than the Hindi version.
+All said, Raavan is considered to be one of Maniratnam’s weakest films that bombed on both critical and commercial scales, But its Tamil Version is much better than the Hindi version.

 Kadal (2013)

-After the colossal box office debacle of Raavan, Maniratnam also faced quite a lot of flak for Kadal, which was a Tamil language romantic drama film starring Arjun and Arvind Swamy.
 The slightly unconventional plot of the film was intriguing and hence, the film attracted a lot of audiences when it was released in 2013.
 But the poor word of mouth had the film not attaining the desired box office success.
 Telling the story of an anti-hero, who is out on a revenge streak to take out the people who blew the whistles on him, the film was appreciated for its music and visuals.

 Guru (2007)

 When it comes to his Hindi language films, Maniratnam has managed to collaborate with more or less the same team- Abhishek Bachchan and A.R.
 Rahman repeatedly.
 Guru was a hardcore film following the semi-fictional account of the life of the great Indian industrialist Dhirubhai Ambani.
-Abhishek Bachchan disappeared into the role of Gurukant Desai with ease and Aishwarya Rai and Mithun perfectly complimented him.
-The film turned out to be a major critical and commercial success and Abhishek Bachchan finally received the appreciation he deserved for being a top-notch actor.

 Also Read: Best Movies based on Real Life Stories